cinchapi/concourse/README.md

 #### Java
 Concourse runs on Java 1.7.

-### General Information

-#### Versioning

-This is version 0.5.0 of Concourse.

-Concourse will be maintained under the [Semantic Versioning](http://semver.org) guidelines such that release versions will be formatted as `<major>.<minor>.<patch>` where

-* breaking backward compatibility bumps the major,
-* new additions while maintaining backward compatibility bumps the minor, and
-* bug fixes or miscellaneous changes bumps the patch.

-#### Modules
-This repository contains several modules that form the concourse-core.

-* The **concourse-driver-java** project contains the core API, which is the foundation for everything in Concourse.
-This API is public and should be used in third-party applications to interact with Concourse.
-* The **concourse-server** project contains all the server-side logic for data storage and retrieval.
-You should __*never*__ include this code in a third-party application, but should install the concourse-server distribution and interact with it using the concourse api.
-* The **concourse-shell** project contains the code for the Concourse Action SHell (CaSH), which is shipped with concourse-server.
-* The **concourse-integration-tests** project contains long running end-to-end tests that should be run separately from the build process.

 ## Contributing
 Read the [contributing guidelines](CONTRIBUTING.md) to learn how to get involved in the community.
 We value and welcome constructive contributions from anyone regardless of skill level :)